ShapeGroup/Experiment-Javascript-sound-visualizer/README.md

-# experimental-javascript-sound-visualizer
+# Js Experiment

+## experimental javascript sound bars visualizer

-experimental : *NOT WORKING*
+EXPERIMENTAL : *CLOSED - NOT WORKING*

 > It's an experiment to create an automatic soundbar viewer using canvas.
 It is actually a failure.